-Growing veg from seed is such a rewarding experience, not only for the health benefits but for the hands on learning it provides the kids.
+Growing veg from seed is such a rewarding experience, not only for the health benefits but for the hands-on learning it provides the kids.
 Every morning I love watching my daughter carefully take the cartons outside to a protected area, where she gives them all a spray and gets them ready for the day, just like herself getting ready for school.

-Most seeds need approximately 4-6 weeks before they will be strong enough to go into the ground out in the sun.
+Most seeds need approximately 4-6 weeks before they’ll be strong enough to go into the ground out in the sun.
 Factor this into your planting timetable.
 Remember too much sun or not enough water, could bring a sudden end to your seed raising project.
 You need to treat them like newborns because they are newborns.
 Keep the soil moist, the cartons out of the sun, even bring them inside during the night.

-- Appearance.
-Seeds come in lots of different sizes, shapes, and colours.
+- Appearance: Seeds come in lots of different sizes, shapes, and colours.
 Some are smooth and shiny, and some are coarse and flat.

-- Seed layers.
-Most seeds have an external shell which is referred to as a coat.
+- Seed layers: Most seeds have an external shell which is referred to as a coat.
 It protects the content of a baby plant or embryo, and its food supply inside.

-- What seeds need.
-For a seed to grow into a plant, it will need the essential such as soil, sunlight, water, the right temperature and a place to live.
+- What seeds need: For a seed to grow into a plant, it will need the essential such as soil, sunlight, water, the right temperature, and a place to live.
 One of the most important things for a plant is sunlight.
 Here you can talk about how a plant often grows towards the light.

-- Progression.
-During the early stages of the plants emerging, talk to the kids about the different parts of the plant and what their roles are.
+- Progression: During the early stages of the plants emerging, talk to the kids about the different parts of the plant and what their roles are.
 For example the roots, leaves & stem.

-Growing Veg from Seed
+Growing veg from seed

 What you will need:

 - Seeds (up to 3 varieties to start with)